knownasilya/ember-toggle/README.md

 > **Note:** including a blank array e.g. `includeThemes: []` will not include any themes, leaving you to define your own theme styles.
 See the `vendor/ember-cli-toggle/themes` directory for reference.
+> **Note:** you may also want to set `excludeBaseStyles: true` so that this addon doesn't include the styles used by all the themes.

 ## Contributing